gtk-rs/rustdoc-comments/gdk/vendor.md

 `true` if the parsing succeeded
 <!-- impl RGBA::fn to_string -->
-Returns a textual specification of `self` in the form `rgb (r, g, b)` or
+Returns a textual specification of `self` in the form `rgb(r,g,b)` or
-`rgba (r, g, b, a)`,
+`rgba(r g,b,a)`,
-where “r”, “g”, “b” and “a” represent the red, green, blue and alpha values respectively. r, g, and b are represented as integers in the range 0 to 255, and a is represented as floating point value in the range 0 to 1.
+where “r”, “g”, “b” and “a” represent the red, green, blue and alpha values respectively. “r”, “g”, and “b” are represented as integers in the range 0 to 255, and “a” is represented as a floating point value in the range 0 to 1.

-These string forms are string forms those supported by the CSS3 colors module, and can be parsed by `RGBA::parse`.
+These string forms are string forms that are supported by the CSS3 colors module, and can be parsed by `RGBA::parse`.

-Note that this string representation may lose some precision, since r, g and b are represented as 8-bit integers.
+Note that this string representation may lose some precision, since “r”, “g” and “b” are represented as 8-bit integers.
 If this is a concern, you should use a different representation.